bratao/PredictionIO/README.md

 *Based on [endroid](http://endroid.nl/)*

-The Endroid PredictionIO library provides a client which offers easy access to a PredictionIO recommendation engine.
+The Laravel PredictionIO library provides a client which offers easy access to a PredictionIO recommendation engine.
 PredictionIO is an open source machine learning server for software developers to create predictive features, such as personalization, recommendation and content discovery.